Some sunshine helps, too!!

 through British Columbia.

-end of Munch Lake, BC at 8 AM and had at least a dozen stops before
+end of Munch Lake, BC at 8 AM and reached the town of Charlie Lake

-reaching Charlie Lake about 6:15 PM.
+about 6 PM.
 Charlie Lake is a few miles west of

 the small city of Fort St. John.